Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games: Site preparation

 VANOC spent $16.6 million to upgrade facilities at Cypress Mountain, where the freestyle (aerials, moguls, ski cross) and snowboarding events were held.
 With the opening in February 2009 of the $40-million Vancouver Olympic/Paralympic Centre at Hillcrest Park, every sports venue for the 2010 games was completed on time and about a year prior to the start of the games.

 The Vancouver Games were the first to officially integrate social media into their official communication channels and strategies.
 Olympic social media "firsts" include: the first official Facebook presence (1.1M fans), the first Games tweeted by an Organizing Committee, the first Games to produce a daily series of videos on YouTube during the Games, the first Official Mobile App (over 1M downloads from over 50 countries), and the first to host audio and video podcasts on iTunes.

 After the Games

-VANOC ceased operations on December 31, 2010 after the Paralympic Winter Games has ended 10 months later.
+VANOC donated the surplus medical and dental supplies from the 2010 Olympics and 2010 Paralympics for Haiti earthquake relief through Canadian Forces' Operation Hestia, approximately 900 kg worth.
+VANOC ceased operations on December 31, 2010, 10 months after the end of the Paralympic Games.

 After VANOC submitted their report to the International Olympic Committee, VANOC was officially dissolved on June 27, 2014.